DXHeroes/knowledge-base-content/practices/team_culture.md

 ## Common Pitfalls of Implementing Team Culture

 - Team does not have proper communication
-- Poorly set agenda for the team meetings
+- Team doesn't use meaningful meetings
 - My idea is perfect mindset
 - Not enough member participation
 - The lack of coordination